-Misstatement (in financial statements or annual performance reports)
+Misstatement (in financial statements or performance reports)

-Incorrect or omitted information in the financial statements or annual performance report.
+Incorrect or omitted information in the financial statements or performance report.

-Net current liability The amount by which the sum of all money owed by an auditee and due within one year exceeds the amounts due to the auditee within the same year.
-Net deficit (incurred by auditee) The amount by which an auditee's spending exceeds its income during a period or financial year.
-Oversight structures as well as coordinating and monitoring departments Oversight structures consist of the provincial legislatures, the portfolio committees on local government and the National Council of Provinces.
-Coordinating or monitoring departments include the Department of Planning, Monitoring and Evaluation, the National Treasury and provincial treasuries, the national and provincial departments of cooperative governance as well as the offices of the premiers.
+Net current liabilityThe amount by which the sum of all money owed by an auditee and due within one year exceeds the amounts due to the auditee within the same year.

+Net deficit (incurred by auditee)

+The amount by which an auditee's spending exceeds its

+income during a period or financial year.

+Oversight structures as well as coordinating and monitoring departments

+Oversight structures consist of the provincial legislatures, the portfolio committees on local government and the NCoP.

+Coordinating or monitoring departments include the DPME, the National Treasury and provincial treasuries, the DCoG and provincial Cogtas as well as the offices of the premier.

 Refers to role players (1) that are directly involved with the management of the auditee (management/leadership assurance) - in other words, the first line of defence; (2) that perform an oversight or governance function, either as an internal governance function or an external monitoring function (internal independent assurance and oversight); and (3) that give an objective assessment of the auditee's reporting (external independent assurance and oversight).

 Password (IT) In access control, confidential authentication information, usually composed of a string of characters, may be used to control access to physical areas and to data.
 Passwords have to comply with certain complexity rules to ensure that they are not easy to guess.

 Patch management (IT) A piece of programming code that is added to an existing program to repair a deficiency in the functionality of the existing routine or program.
 It is generally provided in response to an unforeseen need or set of circumstances.
 Patching is also a common means of adding a new feature or function to a program until the next major version of the software is released.

+Platform (IT) A platform consists of an operating system, the computer system's coordinating program, which in turn is built on the instruction set for a processor or microprocessor, and the hardware that performs logical operations and manages data movement in the computer.

-Property, infrastructure and equipment (in financial statements) Assets that physically exist and are expected to be used for more than one year, including land, buildings, leasehold improvements, equipment, furniture, fixtures and vehicles.
-Reconciliation (of accounting records) The process of matching one set of data to another; for example, the bank statement to the cheque register, or the accounts payable journal to the general ledger.
+Property, infrastructure and equipment (in financial statements)

+Assets that physically exist and are expected to be used for more than one year, including land, buildings, leasehold improvements, equipment, furniture, fixtures and vehicles.

+Reconciliation (of accounting records)

+The process of matching one set of data to another; for

+example, the bank statement to the cheque register, or the

+accounts payable journal to the general ledger.

+Receivables or debtors (in financial statements) Money owed to the auditee by companies, organisations or persons who have procured goods and services from the auditee.

+Vulnerability (IT) In information security, a weakness or flaw (in location, physical layout, organisation, management, procedures, personnel, hardware or software) that may be exploited by an attacker to cause an adverse impact.

-11.3 Acronyms and abbreviations used in this report
+13.3 Acronyms and abbreviations used in this report

-AFS annual financial statements

-ACTWG anti-corruption technical working committee

-AGSA Auditor-General of South Africa (the institution)
+AGSA Auditor-General of South Africa

-АРАС Association of Public Accounts Committees
+APAC Association of Public Accounts Committees

-АРР annual performance plan

-APR annual performance report
+B2B back-to-basics

+bn billion

 CEO chief executive officer

 CFO chief financial officer

-СІО chief information officer
+CIO chief information officer

-CoGTA Department of Cooperative Governance and Traditional Affairs

 DCoG Department of Cooperative Governance

 DM district municipality

 DoRA Division of Revenue Act

 DPME Department of Planning, Monitoring and Evaluation

+DWS Department of Water and Sanitation

 EC Eastern Cape

-EFT electronic fund transfer

-FMG financial management grant

 FS Free State

+GP Gauteng

+HR human resources

+IMFO Institute of Municipal Finance Officers

+IT information technology

+KZN KwaZulu-Natal

+LM local municipality

+LP Limpopo

+m million

+ME municipal entity